Scott Jamieson: Perth Glory

 He was released from Sydney FC after his 2-year contract was not renewed.
 He announced via his Twitter, that he was moving to Western Australia to play for Perth Glory.

 Western Sydney Wanderers

 After 3 seasons in Perth, Jamieson signed with Western Sydney Wanderers on 28 May 2015.
 In his first season with the club, Jamieson was named in the PFA Team of the Year.

 IFK Göteborg

 In August 2016, Jamieson joined Swedish club IFK Göteborg.

 Melbourne City

 2017–2018: Return to Australia and City debut

 The following year Scott returned to Australia for personal reasons and signed for Melbourne City on 26 September 2017 for a four-year contract.
-Jamieson had his decision to chose on joining Melbourne City for the better chance to win his first domestic trophy in his career.
+Jamieson had his decision to choose on joining Melbourne City for the better chance to win his first domestic trophy in his career.
 He made his debut for Melbourne City on 1 August 2017 in the FFA Cup against Peninsula Power in a 2–0 win.